 - Any additional training sessions required by the Ethics Commission’s Executive Director.

-These sessions are available on the Ethics Commission’s website as video trainings.
+These sessions are available on the Lobbyist Training & Resources page.

-For each training session, you must file a signed declaration stating that you have completed the session.
+- For each training session, you must e-file a signed declaration stating that you have completed the session.
 This declaration must be submitted on or before the deadline for completing the session.
+The declaration can be found here: Training Declaration

 Terminating Your Registration